The Ultimate Self-drive Golden Circle Road Trip Itinerary

 Learn more about Þingvellir National Park in our Thorough Guide to Iceland’s Golden Circle

 Did you know that in Thingvellir National Park, you can SCUBA dive between the European and North American tectonic plates?!
-Located within the park, the Silfra Fissure offers adventure-seekers a once in a lifetime opportunity.
+Located within the park, the Silfra Fissure offers adventure-seekers a once-in-a-lifetime opportunity.
 With clear waters giving you 100 metre (328 ft) visibility, the fissure is said to have the best underwater visibility in the world.
 The water temperature remains a pretty chilly 2°C (35°F), but this is the only place in the world where you can snorkel or dive between 2 continents, so you’re bound to want to tick it off your bucket list.
 And don’t worry if you’re not PADI certified – you can join a Snorkel Tour of Silfra Fissure with free underwater photos!

 2) The Geysir Hot Spring Area

 The next main attraction on a journey around the Golden Circle is the Geysir Hot Spring Area, a geothermal area set within the Haukadalur Valley.
-This geothermal area consists of several geysers, boiling mud pits and steaming vents and chimneys.
+This geothermal area consists of several geysers, boiling mud pits, steaming vents, and chimneys.
 Here you’ll find two very famous geysers: Geysir, a dormant hot spring, and Strokkur, which erupts every 6–10 minutes, shooting boiling water 15–20 metres (50-65ft) into the air.
-If you’re lucky, you might even see a double eruption, where the geysir erupts twice consecutively.
+If you’re lucky, you might even see a double eruption, where the geyser erupts twice consecutively.
 If you’re travelling in Winter, you may find the entire pavement covered in a layer of ice, which can be fun to skate around.
 Make sure you take good, grippy shoes as you won’t want to slip.

 Learn more about the Geysir Hot Spring Area in our Thorough Guide to Iceland’s Golden Circle